vikasparsa/smsapi/README.md

 # SMS API

-This example is written with Django 1.8.1.
+This example is written with Django 1.8.1 and python2.7.

 ## Building
 ### Install PIP